 Learn the Skills for a Career in Applied Behavior Analysis

 Behavioral parent training is integral to ABA therapy’s success.
 By teaching parents how to help their children change their behaviors, applied behavior analysts can transform families’ lives.
-Discover how Regic College’s online Master of Science in Applied Behavior Analysis prepares graduates to empower families and overcome the challenges of behavior disorders.
+Discover how Regic College’s online masters in Applied Behavior Analysis online prepares graduates to empower families and overcome the challenges of behavior disorders.